-Brazil has the greatest number of Catholics in the world with a staggering 80 % of the nation finding salvation with the ancient Roman establishment.
-The question is, how Catholic are they?
+Brazil has the greatest number of Catholics in the world: a staggering 80 % of the nation finds salvation in the ancient Roman establishment.
+The question is: how Catholic are the Brazilian people, really?

-What interests me though is the way the general population consider themselves as Catholics whilst quite blatantly ignoring some of the central points of the Catholic doctrine.
-Specifically, Brazilians tend to disregard the many guilty hang-ups about human sexuality that the Catholic Church imposes upon its members.
-Condoms and lubricants are openly sold in pharmacies, the contraceptive pill is free, and the majority of people will use contraception and indulge in pre-marital sex without a second thought towards what the Vatican dictates – yet they still define themselves as Catholic.
-Moreover, many of the poorest inhabitants of Brazil, living in the favelas (shanty towns), consider themselves highly religious, where there is a high incidence of unwed teenage pregnancy and an absence of religious objections.
-Abortion, however, is still very strongly condemned, with it being very difficult to obtain one legally, and with doctors being excommunicated from their local churches for performing such procedures.
+What interests me, though, is the way the general population considers themselves as Catholics whilst quite blatantly ignoring some of the central points of the Catholic doctrine.
+Specifically, Brazilians tend to disregard the many guilty hang-ups about human sexuality that the Catholic Church wants to impose upon its members.
+Condoms and lubricants are openly sold in pharmacies, the contraceptive pill is free, and the majority of people will use contraception and indulge in pre-marital sex without a second thought towards what the Vatican dictates; yet they still define themselves as Catholic.
+Moreover, many of the poorest inhabitants of Brazil, living in the favelas (Brazilian shanty towns), consider themselves highly religious, where there is a high incidence of unwed teenage pregnancy without any religious objections.
+Yet abortion is very strongly condemned, with it being very difficult to obtain one legally and with doctors being excommunicated from their local churches for performing such procedures.

-In light of all this it could be said that despite the strong and deeply ingrained Catholic culture prevalent in much of Brazil, the Brazilian people have the cunning ability to adapt Catholicism to fit their lifestyles and choices whilst simultaneously defining themselves as Catholic – regardless of the dogmas they pick and choose to follow or disregard.
-The Catholic Church won’t update itself any time soon, so the responsibility has fallen upon its followers.
+In light of all this, it could be said that, despite the strong and deeply ingrained Catholic culture prevalent in much of Brazil, the Brazilian people have the cunning ability to adapt Catholicism to fit their lifestyles and choices whilst simultaneously defining themselves as Catholic.
+Regardless of the dogmas they pick and choose to follow or disregard, the Catholic Church won’t update itself any time soon.
+And so the responsibility has fallen upon its followers.